Criticism of the Book of Mormon: Contemporary parallels

 Early critic of Mormonism and contemporary of Joseph Smith, Reverend Alexander Campbell noted the Book of Mormon contains many theological answers to hotly debated questions in 19th century America:

 This prophet Smith, through his stone spectacles, wrote on the plates of Nephi, in his book of Mormon, every error and almost every truth discussed in N. York for the last ten years.
 He decides all the great controversies – infant baptism, ordination, the trinity, regeneration, repentance, justification, the fall of man, the atonement, transubstantiation, fasting, penance, church government, religious experience, the call to the ministry, the general resurrection, eternal punishment, who may baptize, and even the question of freemasonry, republican government, and the rights of man.
 All these topics are repeatedly alluded to.
 How much more benevolent and intelligent this American Apostle, than were the holy twelve, and Paul to assist them!!!
 He prophesied of all these topics, and of the apostacy, and infallibly decided, by his authority, every question.
 How easy to prophecy of the past or of the present time!!

-Campbell argued the presence of these topics represented a contemporary author rather than multiple authors writing in antiquity.
-Grant H. Palmer, too, argued "the Book of Mormon reflects a keen awareness of evangelical Protestantism and the Bible," noting similarities in language and theme to the 19th century.
+Campbell argued that the presence of these topics represented a contemporary author rather than multiple authors writing in antiquity.
+Grant H. Palmer, too, argued that "the Book of Mormon reflects a keen awareness of evangelical Protestantism and the Bible," noting similarities in language and themes with the 19th century.